 Remote Fly Fishing Camp - Excellent Value

-Aleutian Adventures’ remote Alaskan fly fishing camps, on the Sapsuk, provides anglers with exclusive access to some of the most remote, pristine and virtually untouched waterways in the gateway to Bristol Bay.
+Aleutian Adventures’ remote Alaskan fly fishing camp on the Sapsuk River provides anglers with exclusive access to some of the most remote, pristine and virtually untouched waterways in the gateway to Bristol Bay.

 Sapsuk (Hoodoo) River Fishing

 Swing flies to wild salmon at Aleutian Rivers Angling remote salmon camp in the Alaska Peninsula.
 The

 Sapsuk, which is also known as the Hoodoo River, is ideal for fly fishing and is easily waded.
 The camp has